linoy-noah/Automata-and-compilation-theory/README.md

 # Automata-and-compilation-theory
-Build a simple compiler to the C language using java and javacc
+Build a simple compiler for C language using java and javacc
 support:
   -Initialization, and declaration of variables
   -Unari and binary statements